ubc-cpsc411-2016w2/AEJCC/README.md

 1. Add multiplication operation
 2. Change to using a visitor
-3. Add true/false constans, and/or operations
+3. Add Boolean constants (true and false) and logical operators (and & or)
-4. Add conditionals
+4. Add conditional expression (if)